PieterVanBoheemen/Euglena-spaceship-kit/README.md

 # Campus_Party
-Repository for the Biotic Games workshop at Campus Party, May 27
+Repository for the Biotic Games project at Waag Society, by Christian Schulz & Roland van Dierendonck.
+A webpage with building instructions can be found at [bioticgamesatwaag.github.io](bioticgamesatwaag.github.io)

 Contains:
 * Arduino Code for Joystick